coap-security/liboscore/doc/guides/original_api_notes.md

   * ``_iter_options`` (a pair of "set up an iterator" / "get the next pointers" functions or possibly macros)
   * ``_map_payload`` ("give me pointers to the area into which I can put my payload, or read payload from", possibly with a dedicated method for read-only messages)
   * ``_trim_payload`` (truncate the message to the given length)
-  * possibly some rewind savepointing (useful in existing libraries to just set 5.03 in error cases when building the payload failed; unencrypted that's rather trivial truncation, here it'd mean having slightly bigger savepoints that contain copies of some ``osc_msg_protected_t`` data like the Class-I snapshot)
+  * possibly some rewind savepointing (useful in existing libraries to just set 5.03 in error cases when building the payload failed; unencrypted that's rather trivial truncation, here it'd mean having slightly bigger savepoints that contain copies of some ``oscore_msg_protected_t`` data like the Class-I snapshot)
   * possibly a function to estimate the remaining payload size if payload were added now

 Encrypt / decrypt